Labor

 You may be able to knock off some low-hanging fruit simply by reviewing your labor reports and analytics.
 Restaurateurs who don’t use data to make scheduling decisions are missing out on some efficiencies that could save them significant payroll costs.

 Check your labor reports regularly against seasons, holidays, times of days, etc. to ensure you schedule the exact amount of staff when you need them – and not when you don’t.
 You may have overprojected your staffing needs during last year’s Super Bowl event, and your labor report from that time can remind you not to schedule as many bartenders this year – a move that comes with big payroll savings.
-Some POS systems integrate employee scheduling software to make this process a lot easier for you.
+POS systems like TouchBistro integrate with labor management solutions as well, which can give you access to even more data and help you forecast your data more accurately to minimize unnecessary payroll expenses.

 You can also save on payroll in smaller ways that will build up over time, such as cutting back on the number of staff you schedule at 5:00 pm, when everyone is just starting dinner and only ordering drinks.
 Scheduling the bulk of your dinner staff just an hour later can save on labor costs in the long run.